LLM App Store Analysis: A Vision and Roadmap: Definitions and Motivations

-\textit{LLM app developers (creators)} are the driving force behind the ecosystem's innovation.
-They create and customize LLM apps tailored to unique requirements and use cases.
-During the development process, developers design instructions and define the desired capabilities for their apps, such as web browsing, image generation, or code interpretation.
-They can further enrich their apps by uploading external knowledge sources or integrating third-party services through API keys, OAuth protocols~\cite{leiba2012oauth}, or other authentication mechanisms, enhancing the apps' functionality and versatility.
-Once developed, LLM app developers can deploy and submit their apps to the platforms, making them accessible to other users.
-These distribution channels include the official LLM app stores, third-party LLM app stores, as well as social media like Twitter, and Reddit, or search engines like Google, Bing, Yandex, and Baidu, providing multiple avenues for discoverability. \textit{End-users}, encompassing individuals, businesses, or organizations, form the consumer base of the LLM app ecosystem.
-They can browse and discover available LLM apps through the various distribution channels, purchase or acquire them, and provide reviews and feedback to help improve the ecosystem.
+\textit{LLM app developers (creators)} represent the core of the ecosystem's innovation landscape.
+These individuals or teams are responsible for creating and customizing LLM apps to meet specific requirements and use cases.
+During the development phase, they carefully design the app's instructions and define its desired capabilities, which may include functionalities such as web browsing, image generation, or code interpretation.
+Developers can further augment their apps by integrating external knowledge sources or connecting to third-party services through established protocols such as API keys or OAuth mechanisms~\cite{leiba2012oauth}.
+This ability to enrich the apps not only enhances their functionality but also broadens their versatility in addressing user demands.
+Once an LLM app has been developed, the creators can deploy and submit their apps to various distribution channels.
+These channels encompass \textit{official LLM app stores}, \textit{third-party LLM app stores}, and popular social media platforms like X~\cite{xcorp} and Reddit~\cite{reddit}, as well as search engines such as Google~\cite{google} and Bing~\cite{bing}.
+This multifaceted approach to distribution ensures that the apps achieve maximum visibility and reach, thereby fostering greater discoverability among potential users.